 The Styrian Wine Country, characterized by rolling hills and picturesque vineyards, is perfect for wine enthusiasts.
 The area is known for its excellent white wines, particularly Sauvignon Blanc, and offers numerous wine tasting opportunities.

-Travel Time: Reaching the heart of the wine country takes approximately 45 minutes to an hour by car from Graz.
+Travel Time: About 45 minutes to 1 hour by car

 Travel Tip: Consider visiting during the autumn harvest season for special wine-tasting events and scenic beauty.